wso2/docs-is/en/docs/guides/login/query-saml-assertions.md

 This page guides you through querying dynamic or existing [SAML2 assertions](insertlink) using standard request messages via WSO2 Identity Server.

+Due to some reason if you can not pass a SAML Assertion to the backend, then you can pass an [identifier](insertlink) with the request to query and obtain the assertion from the backend instead.

 ----

 This guide assumes you have your own application.
-If you wish to try out this flow with a sample application click the button below.
+If you wish to try out this flow with a sample application, click the button below.

-<a class="samplebtn_a" href="../../../quick-starts/query-saml-assertions-sample" target="_blank" rel="nofollow noopener">Try it with the sample</a>
+<a class="samplebtn_a" href="../../../quick-starts/query-saml-assertions-sample" rel="nofollow noopener">Try it with the sample</a>

 ----